 To be awarded an MQ, the Department for Education (DfE) requires that participants are assessed against - and demonstrate that they meet - the course outcomes.
 The academic level at which the qualification is validated is entirely a matter for providers.
-It should not compromise the purposes or quality of the MQ and should be consistent with the expertise required to carry out the role of a qualified teacher of the deaf.
+It should not compromise the purposes or quality of the MQ and should be consistent with the expertise required to carry out the role of a qualified teacher of children and young people with VI.